EMsoft-org/EMsoftOO/README.md

 EMsoftOO Version 6.0 should be considered a beta version; the code is still very much under development, and not all of the version 5.0 programs have been ported yet.
 Nevertheless, most of the SEM-related code has been converted and tested.
 We are in the process of updating the wiki pages.

-### **This release of EMsoftOO requires an updated Software Developer Toolkit (SDK); please go to [this page](https://github.com/EMsoft-org/EMsoftSuperbuild) and follow the instructions to install a new SDK before you attempt to build the present release.**
+### **This release of EMsoftOO requires an updated Software Developer Toolkit (SDK); please go to [this page](https://github.com/EMsoft-org/EMsoftSuperbuild) and follow the instructions to install a new SDK before you attempt to build the present release.
+As of 11/04/2022, you should use the DevelopOO branch of this respository!!**

 ## Financial Support
 EBSD/ECP/EKP development of this package, including dictionary indexing for EBSD/ECP, was started with support from an AFOSR/MURI grant, FA9550-12-1-0458; the original EBSD code from CTEMsoft 2.0 was developed with support from an ONR grant, N00014-12-1-0075.
 All recent development of EMsoft was performed with support from an ONR Vannevar Bush Faculty Fellowship, N00014-­16-­1-­2821, and an NSF research program DMR \#1904629.